-- Typically 3 years duration - 1 application round/year (deadline ~Feb) - Typically \$200k \$1M total funding (salaries/stipends + equipment + travel) - Rare for ECRs to be Chief Investigator (unlikely to be funded) - More likely included as a co-Chief Investigator (i.e. further down the list, esp.
+- Typically 3 years duration - 1 application round/year (deadline ~Feb) - Typically \$200k \$1M total funding (salaries of PhDs/postdocs + equipment + travel) - Rare for ECRs to be Chief Investigator (unlikely to be funded) - More likely included as a co-Chief Investigator (i.e. further down the list, esp.
 NHMRC) - Alternatively, you could be included in the grant as the (named) postdoc